DimiTech/dimitech.github.io/_posts/2019-06-27-bit-flags-in-javascript.md

   Directions.E
 ```

-The bitwise `&` flag checking is way more tedious than a simple property access although
+On the other hand, the bitwise `&` flag checking is way more tedious than a
-bitwise operations should be pretty CPU efficient even in JS (since they should
+simple property access although, even in JavaScript, bitwise operations should
+be pretty CPU efficient (since they should map directly to machine code).
+It's
-map directly to machine code).
-It's worth noting that this does not offer any
+worth noting that this does not offer any significant performance improvements
-significant performance improvements in this case.
+in this case.

 ## Conclusion

 Bit flags are an old-school technique that is really unnecessary in JavaScript
-but if you want to use them, even as a tribute to the old days, go ahead!
+but if you want to use them, as a tribute to the old days, go ahead!

 I personally like to sprinkle them here and there just for fun.

 P.S.
-I hope you enjoyed my ASCII art :D
+I hope you enjoyed my ASCII art :)